pproj/sheetsorm/README.md

 package main

 import (
+	"context"
 	"fmt"

 	"github.com/pproj/sheetsorm"
-	"go.uber.org/zap"
 )

 type Record struct {
 	Name  string `sheet:"A,uid"` // The "name" field of the record is considered the UID here, record lookups will be based on this column.
 	Age   int    `sheet:"B"`
 	Happy *bool  `sheet:"C,True=yes,False=no"`
 }